SebastianHeslinRees/Projections_QA/README.md

       - **Ward Distribution App**: Visualise the distribution of population values across wards.
 6. **HTML Report**:
     - Format tables and charts for inclusion in the HTML report.
     - Produce a user-friendly report layout.
+    - Use of some Javascript to enhance table interaction and speed

 ---